You may need to read this

 Financial Collapse: Many councils are

 technically bankrupt No matter who is elected, the coffers are empty, and services are being cut.
-This creates a "nothing to lose" hypothesis where
+This creates a

 voters seek change outside conventional channels.

 Voter Apathy: In former industrial heartlands like Barnsley, turnout is expected to be below 20%.
-When the majority stops participating, the "social contract" is effectively void.
+When the majority stops participating, the

 The centralized British state is losing its grip on the periphery.
 The 2026 elections aren't a way to "take the country back" to a 1990s or 2000s status quo; they are a